Ethnic stereotypes in comics: Dragon Lady

 Female Asian characters in comics are frequently depicted as hypersexualized, cold-blooded and untrustworthy, in a racial caricature frequently referred to as the dragon lady.
 This stereotype references the popular villainess of the same name who first appeared in the vintage comic strip, Terry and the Pirates,Prasso, Sheridan, 2005 and was later popularized in film by roles such as that of Anna May Wong's title character in the film, Daughter of the Dragon, where she played Princess Ling Moy, daughter of Fu Manchu, inspired by Fah Lo Suee, daughter of the villain in the literary series Fu Manchu by Sax Rohmer.
 Wong became famous for playing other characters classified as Dragon Lady.

 Fah Lo Suee

 Fah Lo Suee was a character in Sax Rohmer's series of pulp novels featuring Dr. Fu Manchu.
 Fah Lo Suee's name meant "Sweet Perfume", and she was Fu Manchu's daughter.
 In Marvel Comics, Fah Lo Suee was Shang-Chi's sister, and a hypersexualized temptress with the power of hypnosis.
 Her loyalties lay only with her own ambitions, and she was willing to turn on anyone, including her own father, if it would benefit her.
-She eventually joined the Secret Intelligence Service (MI6), a top-secret British intelligence agency, where she became a high-ranking official, although she did this only in further pursuit of power for herself.
-As the result of Marvel Comics later losing the rights to the Fu Manchu, she is currently known as Zheng Bao Yu / Cursed Lotus and his father is now called Zheng Zu.
+She eventually joined MI6 and became a high-ranking official, although she did this only in further pursuit of power for herself.
+After Marvel Comics losing the rights to Fu Manchu, Fah Lo Suee was renamed Zheng Bao Yu and her father renamed Zheng Zu.

+Latina/o

+The Latina/o community makes up about 13.9% of the comic book demographic in the US.
+This makes Latinos the second largest demographic, and the largest minority group among comic book buyers, according to United States Census Bureau data from 2010-2021.
+While it is very difficult to pin down an exact number of superheroes that identify as Latino/a in comics, there is little representation when compared to the total amount of Marvel/DC superheroes and villains; Marvel studios alone is estimated to have about 7000+ characters.
+Latina/o characters are generally under-represented in media: a 2021 study showed Latinas/os accounted for about 5% of leading roles in 1,300 films spanning between 2007-2019.
+When Latinas/os are portrayed as stereotypes, those stereotypes are reinforced and grossly generalized.